Beth Hamedrash Hagadol

 - Ephraim Zimmerman, Alex Rose, Harry Sender, Ernest Speedwell and Joe

 - Politician - Lord Bellwin

-The "virtual" cemetery provided here contains details of more than 2,200 burials and has been assembled
+The "virtual" cemetery provided here contains details of 2,531 burials

-that time, predates the opening of this cemetery.
+existing at that time, predates the opening of this cemetery.
 The assignment of

 layout of the BHH Cemetery, including the row assignments, can be viewed

 Details of all burials in the new BHH Cemetery are provided in this database,

 a few burials for which no specific grave locations have been given in the

 burial records.
 Details of these burials are provided without headstone images

 and can be accessed via a separate drop down list.